RanvirRox/GCE-Wifi-AutoLogin/README.md

 # GCE Wi-Fi AutoLogin

+A simple android app to remove the hastle of logging in everytime we use the hostel WiFi at GCE Gaya

-GCE Wi-Fi AutoLogin is an Android application designed to automate the captive portal authentication process for the campus Wi-Fi network at Government Engineering College (GCE) Gaya.
-It replaces the repetitive manual process of opening a web browser and submitting credentials every time a user connects to the network.
+GCE Wi-Fi AutoLogin is an Android application designed to automate the captive portal authentication process for the Hostel Wi-Fi network at Gaya Engineering College (GCE), Gaya.
+It replaces the repetitive manual process of Signing-In and submitting credentials every time a user connects to the network.

 ---